lc3412/Ares/README.md

 #### How to use

 Ares can be used with the following steps:
-  - Ares requires the Unix environment with JDK 1.8.
-All tools run on Ubuntu 16.04.
+  - Ares requires the Unix environment (Our environment is Ubuntu 16.04) with JDK 1.8.
-  - make sure that target project can be compiled by clang-3.9, then using our build-capture tool to capture its build sequence automatically.
+  - Make sure that target project can be compiled by clang-3.9, then using our build-capture tool to capture its build sequence automatically.
 The captured results are preprocessed by expanding the macros and in-lining header files.
 Then using the captured results, we can generate the corresponding IR results which are shown in [Real-World-Projects](evaluation_data/Real-World-Projects).
   - Trigger the major work of error specification mining with using the command [./infer-spec.sh](tool) [Source_Dir].
 Source_Dir is the target project to be analyzed where you can find in the [Real-World-Projects](evaluation_data/Real-World-Projects).
 The more detail usage is already available at:  https://youtu.be/nf1QnFAmu8Q.
 Inferred specifications are written to the [errspec.txt](tool/output/).

 ### Empirical Study